ENG 501 - Structure of the English Language

 Hours: 3

-Special Topics in Film Studies - Three semester hours Extended investigation of major subjects and issues in cinema and other media; topics vary but may include studies of author/directors, historical movements, critical approaches, and themes.
-May be repeated as topics vary to a maximum of 6 hours.
+This course investigates major subjects and issues in cinema and other media; topics vary but may include studies of author/directors, historical movements, critical approaches, and themes.
+May be repeated when the emphasis changes.

 ENG 771 - Writing Democracy